 Applicants will be discouraged from submitting a full proposal if the proposed work, as demonstrated in the LOI:

-- Lacks a clear connection to management/policy (must be “decision-maker relevant”)
+- Lacks a clear connection to management/policy (project is not “decision-maker relevant”)

 - Does not clearly identify the end-user

 - Does not make a connection to long-term monitoring data collection efforts

 - Is redundant or duplicative of past work